Earthquake Trail - Interpretive Loop, Point Reyes: Bear Valley Trailhead, San Francisco: Marin Headlands - Mt Tamalpais - Point Reyes, California

 |Elevation Change:||+13' net elevation gain (+26' total roundtrip elevation gain)|

-The Earthquake Trail is a short, fully paved and handicap accessible interpretive loop that provides visitors with information on the unique geological forces that shape Point Reyes and Northern California.
-San Francisco is famous for being prone to earthquakes and there is good reason.
-But to understand why, one must first learn a little about plate tectonics.
+The Earthquake Trail is a short, fully paved interpretive loop that provides insight to the unique geological forces that shape Point Reyes and Northern California.

 While the core of our earth is solid, the outer core is actually molten - or liquid.
 Resting above the outer core and lower mantle are fourteen major tectonic plates, which ultimately comprise the solid surface of the earth.